lingeringsocket/shlurd/docs/readme.md

 Gilligan is a sailor.
 Minnow is a ship.
 Gilligan is Minnow's mate.
-Adam is a person.
-Eve is a person.
+Adam and Eve are persons.
 Adam is Eve's mate.
 ```